sph-mn/sph-db/other/documentation/considerations.md

   * call of matcher function for each existing row
   * vs returning and allowing re-call
   * pro
-    * saves node-next call costs
+    * saves record-next call costs
 * option
   * built-in matchers for fields
   * probably special match structure/config needed
     * con
       * considerable extra complexity
 * combinations (ids, type):
-  * 0 0: all nodes of any type. unsupported
+  * 0 0: all records of any type. unsupported
-  * ids type: all nodes of ids and type. unsupported
+  * ids type: all records of ids and type. unsupported
-  * ids 0: nodes of ids
+  * ids 0: records of ids
-  * 0 type: all nodes of type
+  * 0 type: all records of type
   * i dont see a purpose for 00 and 11 filters, so i tend towards having it unsupported for now
   * what would one be searching for with 0 0? to match algorithmically you need shared properties
   * how could it be useful to filter by ids and type, since ids contain the type. it would be just filtering the plain list and checking existence

-# allow mixed-type node-select
+# allow mixed-type record-select
-* for example with an ids-list that has been read from graph relations
+* for example with an ids-list that has been read from relation relations
 * usually databases cant select cross type, they can also not match fields cross type
 * always possible to go type by type with separate searches
 * would be a feature that might be lost with a slightly different base design
-* checking for type after match is cheaper than calling node-select for each type
+* checking for type after match is cheaper than calling record-select for each type
 * option - selected
   * call db select once with mixed-type ids then check types of results
 * option